3D Modeling (MODL) Courses

 Upon completion of this course, the student will be able to:

-- utilize the features and tools of the software to construct original documents.
+- utilize the features and tools of the software to construct original documents for print; including creation and use of styles, guides, and parent page templates.

 - choose appropriate composition, graphics, typefaces, color schemes, and formatting for design projects.